-To those knights - I know you will enjoy being part of the Provincial Team; and whilst it may not be possible to attend everything during your year as a Provincial Officer, make an effort to be there whenever you can.
-It is well worth that effort.
+Whilst it may not be possible to attend everything during your year as a Provincial Officer, make a commitment to be there whenever you can.
+You will find that it is well worth making that special effort.

 St John Eye Hospital

 Bro Kts, you all know I always like to promote the St John of Jerusalem Eye Hospital and encourage every Preceptory to make a donation to the Eye Hospital every year to give a continuity to the funding of the work in Jerusalem.
-We will present the Certificates at our Malta meeting in November to acknowledge the good charity work in the Province, but I can say that three Preceptories consistently appear on the donations list.
-I am pleased to tell you that Crusaders Preceptory No 258; Beaumont No 323 and Robert Loyd No 438 over recent years have made a donation every year.
+We will present the Certificates at our Malta meeting in November to acknowledge the good charity work in the Province.

-My usual final thought Bro Knights; do not forget that whilst we enjoy our Templar masonry, we cannot neglect our Craft Lodges or Chapters, for without them we would inevitably fade away.
-Undoubtedly an experienced and dedicated Brother or Companion in Lodge or Chapter who is there to lead and guide, will always create more interest for the other orders, than someone who never appears at meetings.
+Bro Knights, as usual my final thought, is to reflect on our other commitments; do not forget that whilst we enjoy our Templar masonry, we must not neglect our Craft Lodges or Chapters, for without them we would inevitably fade away.
+Remember, to create an interest in the other orders, you have to get to know the younger or newer masons.
+I have said before that an experienced and dedicated Mason in Lodges or Chapters, who is there to lead and guide, will always create more interest for further progress, than someone who never appears at meetings.

 It is nearly time for us to close this meeting; so until we meet here again, may God hold you in the palm of his hand.